tuchangwei/Blog/source/aboutme/index.md

 Very good guy to work with.
 He help put the UI/UX of the app in code and pushed it to my iPhone.
 We went over the details until we got the whole thing working.
 He id lots of work to make sure that I get exactly I was after.
 His communication is brilliant even though we have 12hour time difference.
 Will definetley be working with him again and recommending him as a 5/5 service provider.
 {% endblockquote %}

+You can find more work feedback from [My Upwork Profile](https://www.upwork.com/freelancers/~01eeefc89751549361)
 # Portfolio
 *Name: Dating.AI*